syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Assemblies-Required.md

   </tbody>
 </table>

-N> Excel to PDF conversion is supported from .NET Framework 2.0 and .NET Standard 1.4 onwards.

 ## Converting PowerPoint Presentation to PDF

 For converting a PowerPoint Presentation to PDF, the following assemblies needed to be referenced in your application